night0721/auth-bot/README.md

 - Read Message History

 > [!IMPORTANT]
-> Please make sure your bot has enabled Intents mentioned above and permissions, or else, some functions may not work
+> Please make sure your bot has enabled Intents and permissions mentioned above, or else, some functions may not work

 Then, use the Link below to invite your bot to Servers.
 ### 5. Create a Database in [MongoDB](https://mongodb.com)